KonradWasikiewicz/Backtester_app/docs/workflow_guide.md

 # Backtester App - Workflow Guide

-This guide explains how to maintain consistency in development by following the documentation rules and utilizing the automatic versioning system.
+This guide explains how to maintain consistency in development by following the documentation rules and utilizing the version management system.

 ## Starting New Development Conversations